ChiamakaEzeoke/Django-REST/README.md

 Note: Ensure you are in the same directory that has the manage.py file

-- Step 5: Open link on your web browser with localhost which gives access to view the created APIs in JSON format:
+- Step 5: Open link on your web browser with localhost which gives access to view the created APIs in JSON format.
-An implemwentation of APIs